UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 * RHD students who have dual credentials (staff and student) may need to add the other credential as a collaborator.
 For example, if your RDM was created with your student account, then you will need to add your staff account as a collaborator if you need access to it from the staff credentials.
 You manage collaborators on your RDM via the [RDM portal](https://rdm.uq.edu.au/).
 * Use `ls /QRISdata/QNNNN/` (the `/` at the end is important) or `cd /QRISdata/QNNNN` to see the RDM storage record.
 Due to the automount the RDM storage record needs to be used to be seen.
 * Users are **not allowed** to submit jobs (type `sbatch` or `salloc`) from a directory in `/QRISdata`.
-* Jobs should not do multiple reads or writes from or to a directory in `/QRISdata` a calculations.
+* Jobs should not do multiple reads or writes from or to a directory in `/QRISdata` during a calculations.
 So standard output should not be written to `/QRISdata`.
 A once off read of input at the start and a once off write at the end is permitted.
 However, the general data workflow should be using `/scratch` for input and output of calculations.
 * Software should not be installed in `/QRISdata` as accessing software is also continuously accessing `/QRISdata` which is not permitted.
 * Do not unpack archives or tar files directly in `/QRISdata`, unpack these into a directory in `/scratch`
 * Do not move directories with many files to `/QRISdata`, tar or archive these first as lots of (small) files can cause problems (not just for you but also others).